Modernism in the Catholic Church: Pre-history: Liberal Catholicism in the 19th century

-The First Council of the Vatican was held from December 1869 to October 1870.
+The First Vatican Council was held from December 1869 to October 1870.
 The council provoked a degree of controversy even before it met.
 In anticipation that the subject of papal infallibility would be discussed, many bishops, especially in France and Germany, expressed the opinion that the time was "inopportune".
 Ignaz von Döllinger led a movement in Germany hostile to the definition of infallibility.
 In Döllinger's view, there was no foundation for this definition in Catholic tradition.
 After the definition, Döllinger was excommunicated by the Archbishop of Munich Gregor von Scherr in 1871.
 Montalembert died before the end of the Council.